5

 – kjo

-Feb 6, 2016 at 16:50
+Commented Feb 6, 2016 at 16:50

 • @kjo Note that while you can test the mode in the function, you should not: a function that makes sense in comint mode surely makes sense in derived modes as well.
 If the function has a requirement such as needing a process associated with the buffer, test for that (if you need to — in many cases you don't need to test anything, you can just assume things are set up properly and let an exception be thrown if they aren't).
-Feb 6, 2016 at 19:15
+Commented Feb 6, 2016 at 19:15

 • @Gilles: I think you're advocating to go with EAFP rather than LBYL.
 I used to agree with this preference, but over the years I've seen EAFP fail in truly spectacular, catastrophic ways, so I've gradually returned to LBYL, to the point that it has become almost reflexive for me.
 Now I will adopt EAFP only as an exception, if the case for it over LBYL is extremely strong.